akv3001/rnaseq-encode-nf/README.md

 from this GitHub repository and the the associated Docker images needed to execute the pipeline.

+## AWS Batch support

+To run this pipeline on AWS using the Batch service, you need to:

+1. Create an AWS Batch computing environment and queue, you can skip the job definition since Nextflow will do that for you.
+Follow the instructions on the [AWS website](http://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html).

+2. Follow the indications on the Nextflow [docs](https://github.com/nextflow-io/nextflow/blob/master/docs/awscloud.rst#allows-batch) to prepare an AMI with enough disk space to run the workflow.

+3. Install the AWS keys on the machine where you will execute Nextflow:

+    pip install awscli
+    aws configure

+4. Create a local nextflow.config file to specify the AWS Batch exector and parameters, plus the path of the AWS CLI on the AMI:

+    aws {
+        region = 'eu-west-1'
+    }

+    executor {
+        name = 'awsbatch'
+        awscli = '/scratch/miniconda/bin/aws'
+    }

+    process {
+        queue = 'my-aws-batch-queue'
+    }

+5. Run the pipeline

+    ./nextflow fstrozzi/rnaseq-encode-nf -w s3://bucket/prefix

 ## Cluster support

 RNASeq-NF execution relies on [Nextflow](http://www.nextflow.io) framework which provides an